Want to live in Europe? Money talks

 Much less focus is given to the rich.

-The European Commission and the European Parliament are concerned that ways of buying residency, widespread across the 28-member bloc, open the door to organised crime and money laundering.
+The European Commission and the European Parliament are concerned that ways of buying residency, widespread across the 28-member bloc, open the door to organized crime and money laundering.

 "Citizenship must not be up for sale," Vivienne Reding, vice-president of the European Commission, declared in a speech in January.